 Symptoms of Alcohol Withdrawal

 Chronic alcohol consumption causes tolerance, which means that the person is becoming immune to the effects of the substance and, therefore, requires more frequent alcohol consumption to achieve the same intoxication level.
 This is a major factor of all addictions.
-Withdrawal symptoms are typically experienced when an alcoholic stops drinking, and these symptoms are completely opposite from what a person feels when he or she is intoxicated.
+Withdrawal symptoms are typically experienced when an alcoholic stops drinking, and these symptoms are completely opposite of what a person feels when he or she is intoxicated.
 For example, intoxicated individuals usually feel content, talkative, self-confident, and relaxed.
 However, when the person stops drinking, symptoms include the following:

 - Excessive sweating